 Course 1, Science as culture (6420SCI13).

 Big Data is the new buzzword.
 But what goes on behind the scenes of the creation of new data centres?
 To what extent are new developments in science driven by data floods?
 Can amateurs and citizens really participate in creative research with the help of the availability of new data sources in instruments and on the web?
-What are the prospects of citizen science?

 After this course students will be able to: